hariszaf/pema/README.md

-In case that the phylogeny-based taxonomy approach is also performed, then another folder called **16S_taxon_assign_phylogeny_assignment** is being created
+In case that the phylogeny-based taxonomy approach has also been performed, another folder called **16S_taxon_assign_phylogeny_assignment** has been created;  two output files are included in this folder: the “epa_info.log” which includes all parameters as they were set in EPA-ng and the “epa_result.jplace” file which is the final output of this approach and can be used as an input to a series of different tools (e.g. iTOL) in order to visualize the assignments of the OTUs found to the reference tree of 1000 taxa. .